Dr. Michael May (FRCS) — Updated on April 12, 2023

 1. Hereditary hair loss (androgenetic alopecia)

-Known as the most common cause of hair loss in both men and women, androgenetic alopecia is a progressive condition that’s caused by a combination of enzymes, hormones and genetics.
+Androgenetic alopecia is the most common cause of hair loss in both men and women.
+Individuals who were assigned male at birth may experience androgenetic alopecia in the form of male pattern hair loss whereas individuals assigned as female will experience this type of genetic hair loss condition through female pattern baldness.
+Androgenetic alopecia is a progressive condition that’s caused by a combination of enzymes, hormones and genetics.

 In severe cases, androgenetic alopecia in men may progress to retrograde alopecia.
 This is characterised by hair loss around the nape and ears, as well as the temples and crown.

-Every time you start taking a new medication, you should always make sure to read the side effects.
+Every time you start taking a new medication, you should always make sure to read the side effects, specifically if they are linked to temporary hair loss.

 These will always be included on the box of medication and may sometimes include hair loss [3].
 This is especially true with acne medications high in Vitamin A, blood thinners, depression medication and medication for high blood pressure.
 Learn more about vitamin A and hair loss, and medications that cause hair loss.

 When you don’t have enough iron, it becomes hard for your body to produce haemoglobin [4].
-Haemoglobin carries oxygen around the body and to your hair follicles.
+Haemoglobin carries oxygen around the body and to your hair follicles, giving them what they need to grow and stay healthy.

 An iron deficiency can make your hair thin or brittle, and even cause hair loss in some cases.
 This may present in a similar way to male pattern baldness or female pattern hair loss [5].